jonathondilworth/DAOResearch/general-notes.md

 * This is why I thought it would be important to have DAOs that have social and technical interfaces thereby creating a network of DAOs that share an average (of similar scale) cardinality of the set of members.

-* If you can effectively interface between DAOs such that the number of members within each DAO is kept to an appropriate size, it would seem to me to be the case that the complexity of each item within the set of threat models can be significantly reduced.
+* If you can effectively interface between DAOs such that the number of members within each DAO is kept to an appropriate size, it would seem to me to be the case that the complexity of each item within the set of threat models can be significantly reduced. *(Possibly? again I am no authority within this space, at all).*

 > Quote on purchasing governance:

 > "You think all segments of American society have equal and fair access to the system?
 You can walk into any hearing room you like, yes.
 One can walk into any hearing room, one can not necessarily write the kind of lobbying cheques that your industry writes, or engage in the level of political contributions that your industry engages in."

 * PartyDAO: Bid against whales, probably want to fractionalize the NFT.
 Again, this raises concerns for me.
-We're in a fairly unregulated space and money laundering does occur, washing NFTs to hyperinflate their value DOES OCCUR, all kinds of shady **** could go on with something like this.
+We're in a fairly unregulated space and money laundering does occur, washing NFTs to hyperinflate their value DOES OCCUR, all kinds of shady stuff could go on with something like this *(my humble opinion)*.

-* An example: consider putting 10k USD into the creation of an NFT + a marketing campaign.
-You trade that NFT between a number of parties and inflate its value to 100k USD.
-You anticipate (or somehow encourage through a social trojan horse) that some partyDAO goes and bids against you on your own NFT.
-Is it not obviously apparent that so many conflicts of interest could be occurring within this space?!

 <hr />

 #### COOPER TURLEY of Seed Club, on Valuing Social Tokens

-* Social Tokens: Token Gating (Fungible or NFTs, ERC-20 or ERC-721), offers access to a private community (devil's advocate: the proliferation of echo-chamber like behaviour?
-A foolish consistency is the hobgoblin of little minds.
-This is why I don't go on Facebook very much because I know machine learning algorithms are going to just show me what I want to see.
-Similarly, if you're in an organisation where everyone shares similar values, you're simply reinforcing your potentially questionable values; like attracts like, and although this would seem to me to be a 'fun' idea, what effects could this have at a societal level?
-The emergence of cult-like behaviour, maybe?
+* Social Tokens: Token Gating (Fungible or NFTs, ERC-20 or ERC-721), offers access to a private community.

 * Creator Tokens evolve into Community Tokens, sometimes, apparently.